 (4) The powers in subsection (1) are in addition to, and not in derogation of, the powers conferred on police officers by Part V.

-[Section 8S inserted by No. 29 of 2015 s.
+[Section 8S inserted: No. 29 of 2015 s.
 4.]

 8T.
 Powers to seize and dispose of thing suspected of being psychoactive substance